Categories

 Category Description

-A series of 6 distinct works that demonstrate versatility as a writer and diversity in writing techniques and styles.
+A series of 6 distinct works that demonstrate versatility as a writer, diversity in writing techniques and styles, and a developed, cohesive voice.
 The works can come from one category or any combination of multiple categories.

-Graduating Seniors may submit up to two Writing Portfolios, but may not submit the same work in both portfolios.
+Graduating seniors may enter up to two Writing Portfolios, but may not enter the same work in both portfolios.

 Special Instructions

-The word count for each piece submitted in a writing portfolio should adhere to the length limits listed in each individual category.
-The maximum length for a writing portfolio is 24,000 words (not including the writer’s statement).
+- The word count for each piece submitted in a writing portfolio should adhere to the length limits listed in each individual category.

-- Work included in a portfolio may also be submitted in an individual category (i.e. Short Story, Critical Essay, etc.).
-You will be able to indicate if you want to submit a work a part of a portfolio only, an individual submission only, or both on your student dashboard.
+- Work included in a portfolio may also be entered in an individual category (i.e., Short Story, Critical Essay, etc.).

-- Seniors may resubmit writing submitted to the Scholastic Awards in a previous year as part of their writing portfolio.
+- Seniors may re-enter writing that was entered to the Scholastic Art & Writing Awards in a previous year as part of their writing portfolio.

-- Do not include any identifying information, such as your name, in the title of your portfolio or the works included in the submission.
+- Do not include any identifying information, such as your name, in the title of your portfolio or the works included in the entry.

 - What do you want readers to understand about your collection of works?